Content marketing attracts new readers and book buyers.

 When your installation is complete, you have your WordPress site!

 The next step is to choose your blog’s theme.
-While WordPress supply a free theme, and there are thousands of other free themes available, most have limitations, or worse, are a bit buggy.
+While WordPress supply a free theme, there are thousands of other free themes available.
+However, many have limitations, or worse, are a bit buggy.

 It is always best to go for a top quality professional, responsive theme, which will work and look great on all devices.

-Remember that what might look great on a laptop, could look awful on a smartphone, and considering that nearly 50% of people access the Internet on smartphones now, having a great mobile site is vitally important.
+Remember that what might look great on a laptop, could look awful on a smartphone, and considering that over 50% of people access the Internet on smartphones now, having a responsive mobile site is vitally important.

 Now that your new site is installed and looks beautiful, it’s time to start blogging and learning how to leverage your content to acquire traffic.